1. Help Center

 What are the income and credit requirements for the Homeownership Program?

-• Maintain Annual Gross Income within our income guidelines (click here to view) from initial intake to loan application.
+• Income: Maintain annual gross income within our income guidelines (see chart below) from initial intake to loan application.

 I live in the Twin Cities but I want to move out of the metro area.
 Can Twin Cities Habitat for Humanity help me buy a home elsewhere?